MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick-start/set-up-environment.md

 To run containers on Windows 10 or Windows 11, you need the following environment:

-- One physical computer system running Windows 10 or Windows 11 Professional or Enterprise with Anniversary Update (version 1607) or later
+- One physical computer system running Windows 11 or Windows 10 with Anniversary Update (version 1607) or later
+- Professional or Enterprise edition
 - [Hyper-V](/windows-server/virtualization/hyper-v/System-requirements-for-Hyper-V-on-Windows) enabled

 Windows Server containers use Hyper-V isolation by default on Windows 10 and Windows 11 to provide developers with the same kernel version and configuration that's used in production.
 For more information about Hyper-V isolation, see [Isolation Modes](../manage-containers/hyperv-container.md).